Industrial salt production proposal threatens remarkable eastern Exmouth Gulf environment

 The industrial operation would cover a massive area over a high conservation value and intact environment, including a wetland of national significance.
 The proposed project area is around 114 million square metres (an area equivalent to over 28 Perth’s Kings Park).

 The project would involve the pumping of seawater from a presently undisturbed, beautiful tidal creek.
 The water would be pumped into extensive solar salt evaporation ponds, and would involve salt processing and stockpiling infrastructure and the discharge of bitterns (the highly concentrated by-product) into the rich marine environment.

 This industrial activity would impose itself over an area that is one of the largest and most outstanding examples of arid zone coastal salt flat ecosystems in Australia, as well as having well-developed tidal creeks and extensive mangrove systems.
 The extensive mangrove systems on the eastern margins of Exmouth Gulf are areas of high primary productivity, feeding and restocking both the Gulf and the interconnected Ningaloo Reef.

 The marine area of the Gulf off the proposed development provides important habitat for a range of threatened and protected species including dugongs, turtles, sawfish, humpback whales and migratory shorebirds.
-The salt proposal poses a threat to these species through potential marine vessel collisions, vessel and construction underwater noise, and impacts to their supporting habitats.

 We shouldn’t risk Exmouth Gulf’s globally significant environment through industrial development like this salt project.
 There is an alternative path for Exmouth which secures existing tourism businesses and builds new sustainable, nature-based industries that protect and complement the region’s environmental and tourism values.